DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

-    as provided by Software Carpentries, advanced courses for Research Software Engineering are not widely available (with the notable exception of the CodeRefinery project (The CodeRefinery Project n.d.)). targeted curricula must be developed and updated regularly, and specialized instructors need to be trained.
+    as provided by Software Carpentries, advanced courses for Research Software Engineering are not widely available (with the notable exception of the CodeRefinery project (The CodeRefinery Project n.d.)).
+Targeted curricula must be developed and updated regularly, and specialized instructors need to be trained.

 -   **Lack of impact measures**: It is unclear how to measure the impact